 According to CNN Business, “Yes, you have to send a thank-you note after your interview.”
 A note signals that the person is eager and wants the job.
 It shows the interviewer that you are organized, well mannered, and posses fundamental communication skills.
 “Thank you notes not only show gratitude, but also keep you top of mind and provide another opportunity to re-emphasize your skills and interest.”

-5 Steps to Write a Perfect Thank-You Letter
+6 Steps to Writing a Perfect Post-Interview Thank-You Email

-You now know that that sending a letter after the job interview is a must, but what should that letter entail??
+You now know that that sending a thank you email after the interview is a must, but what should that letter entail??

 Applicants often struggle with the difficulty of writing a follow-up thank you letter that gives the correct impression.
 Creating a note that is personalized, genuine, and professional can be daunting since you want your email or letter after the interview to stand out from the crowd.
 It should highlight your interest in the position and be a final reminder as to why you’d be perfect for the job.
 Here are our 5 tips for writing the perfect follow-up thank you letter.

-As mentioned above, you should never send the same generic email out for all of your follow-ups, but using these samples can help highlight what needs to be included.
+As mentioned above, you should never send the same generic thank you email after the interview, but using these samples can help highlight what needs to be included.

 Hello, [Mr./Ms. Last Name],